AsgardCms/Documentation/Media-Module/thumbnails.md

 - **mode:** [required] Specify the mode the image will be flipped.
 You can set h for horizontal (default) or v for vertical flip.

 ### Gamma

+Performs a gamma correction operation on the current image.

 #### Example